 Hawthorne Global Aviation Services opened its latest FBO, located at Chicago Executive Airport, this week.
 One of three providers on the field, the newly built Shell-branded facility features a 10,000-sq-ft terminal along with 30,000 sq ft of heated hangar space capable of accommodating aircraft the size of a G650.
 The base is the company’s third, joining locations at New Orleans Lakefront and Long Island MacArthur Airports.

 New developments at airports and heliports, including regulations and noise issues; legal disputes; openings, acquisitions and mergers of FBOs; AIN’s Annual FBO Survey Reports; and news, issues and concerns regarding fuel cards, fuel prices and alternative fuels.

-The U.S. Customs and Border Protection Agency can now process non-U.S. citizen general aviation flight arrivals at New York’s Long Island MacArthur Airport.
+The U.S. Customs and Border Protection Agency can now process non-U.S. citizen general aviation flight arrivals as well as those for U.S. citizens at New York Long Island MacArthur Airport.
 Arrivals are processed through the agency’s newly renovated facility at the airport’s main terminal between Gates B14 and B15.
-In operation from 9 a.m. until 11 p.m. seven days a week, the facility can clear a combined maximum of 20 passengers and crew per general aviation flight.
+In operation from 9 a.m. until 11 p.m. seven days a week, the facility can clear a maximum combined 20 passengers and crew per general aviation flight.

 The city of Cleveland, Tenn., has notified the FAA that it intends to close Cleveland Hardwick Field Airport (HDI) on March 14, starting a public comment period.
 The airport has a single 3,300-foot runway that it is unable to expand because of surrounding residences.
 As a replacement, the city developed the Cleveland Regional Jetport (RZR) approximately five miles away with a 5,500-foot runway.
 All flight operations and tenants, including the Crystal Air FBO, relocated there when it opened last year.